 Simple English definitions for legal terms

-Read a random definition: sliding scale
+Read a random definition: publicly traded partnership

 An Act of Union is a law passed by the British Parliament that joins different parts of Great Britain together.
 There have been several Acts of Union throughout history, including the Laws in Wales Act in 1535, which made Wales subject to English law, and the Union with Ireland Act in 1800, which abolished the Irish Parliament and made Ireland part of the United Kingdom.
 The term is also used to refer to the Union with Scotland in 1707, which was made by a treaty between Scotland and England that dissolved each parliament and created a new state called Great Britain with one parliament.